jacques/docs.npmjs.com/content/enterprise/using-it.md

 ## Requiring

-npm automatically knows that any package with the @myco scope should be installed from your npmE installation.
+npm automatically knows that any package with the @myco scope should be installed from your npm On-Site installation.
 Scoped packages will be installed into your `node_modules` folder and can be used in your JavaScript just like any other module: